auditassistant/json-query/README.md

 Dynamic queries are asynchronous and can execute custom functions to get their data.
 It's a handy interface over the basic tokenizer.

+But I'm considering ditching the async queries, as this makes the whole thing way more complicated than it needs to be!

 ### jsonQuery.dynamic(query, options)

 Too complicated for me to remember!